pablisch/alternative-routes-app-with-openai/README.md

 ## App Structure
 The original version of the app was built entirely on a Node.js and Express.js backend with no database which inlcuded the use of a static public folder and all browser pages and logic were served from the backend server.

-This second iteration introduces a separate frontend server using vanilla js and a simple html page.
-The backend server is now used only for the API calls to OpenAI and the frontend server is used to serve the html page and the static assets.
+The second iteration introduced a separate frontend server using vanilla js and a simple html page.
+The backend server became used only for the API calls to OpenAI and the frontend server used to serve the html page and the static assets.

+This third iteration has moved the frontend and backend into separate folders to provide a clear separation and structure in preparation for the introduction of a database and later the use of a framework such as React.